 Award and Funding

-Each year, one proposal will be selected and recommended for funding to the DOE Office of High Energy Physics.
+Each year, one proposal will be recommended for funding to the DOE Office of High Energy Physics.
 Additional proposals may receive honorable mentions.
 The award will provide a stipend of $36,000 per year.
 The award is renewable for a maximum of 3 consecutive years total.
 Addition of a tuition supplement will be determined by OHEP on a case-by-case basis, with a cap of $50,000 on the total including stipend.

 The proposal must be for a graduate student to conduct research on high energy physics instrumentation, to be carried out mainly in the US at a university or at one of the following national labs: ANL, BNL, FNAL, LANL, LBNL, LLNL, ORNL, PNNL or SLAC.
 The applicant must name a faculty or staff mentor.
 Even if the work is not to be carried out at one of the labs, the project must include a staff partner from one of these labs.
 This may or may not be the same person as the mentor.